This year, Easter in Malaga takes place from Sunday 2 April 2023 to Sunday 9 April 2023.

 Why are there characters in the procession that look like the Ku Klux Klan?

 This pointed cap is very similar to what this American racist group wears.
-It is called Capirote and in fact has its origins during the dark years of the Spanish Inquisition, when the condemned had to wear it to submit to public humiliation.
+It is called Capirote and in fact has its origins during the dark years of the Spanish Inquisition.
+Than, the condemned had to wear it to submit to public humiliation.
 The cloth in front of the face ensured the anonymity of the penitent’s identity.

 Easter always falls on a full moon

-The fact that Easter is celebrated every year on different dates is due to the fact that it is governed by astronomical variables of pagan origin that were adopted by the Catholic Church.
+The fact that Easter is celebrated every year on different dates.
+That is due to the fact that it is governed by astronomical variables of pagan origin.
+These were adopted by the Catholic Church.

 Thus, Easter Sunday is always celebrated on the Sunday after the first full moon following the spring equinox (21 March).
 Interesting, isn’t it?

-Antonio Banderas is a fervent devotee of Holy Week and an active member of the brotherhoods of thrones, going out every year with them.
+Antonio Banderas is a fervent devotee of Holy Week and an active member of the brotherhoods of thrones.
+He joins them every year.

 Last year’s pandemic left us with such unusual images as this one.